 As a colourless and odourless gas, carbon monoxide is difficult to detect, but there are several clear symptoms of carbon monoxide poisoning.
 The six main symptoms as identified by the Gas Safe Register are:.

 - Loss of consciousness

-While these symptoms could occur for a variety of reasons, a sure sign of carbon monoxide poisoning is where and how they occur.
+While you could suffer any of these symptoms for a variety of reasons, a sure sign of carbon monoxide poisoning is where and how they occur.

 If they occur within your home, with a similar effect on others in your home including pets, and disappear when you leave your home, you may be feeling the effects of carbon monoxide poisoning.

 If you start to notice these symptoms you should open doors and windows, turn off any gas appliances and leave your home.